Governance — 2023–2026

 During the second week of January, every congregation will receive a letter containing web link and login information to access its electronic report form.
 The due date for submitting congregation statistics for the previous year is the last day of February.

-Congregations are asked also to make sure that they enter names and contact information for their current lay leaders into the same system, both at the time they report their statistics in February and at any time that this information changes.
+Congregations are asked also to make sure that they report, in the same system, the names and contact information for their current lay leaders, both at the time they report their statistics in February and at any time that this information changes.
 It is particularly important that email addresses for these lay leaders be kept up to date, as these will be used to provide timely reminders of many opportunities for the congregation to participate in governance of the Synod and district throughout the triennium.

 Watch for the above-mentioned mailing from the Synod’s “OFFICE OF ROSTERS, STATISTICS & RESEARCH SERVICES” in your congregation’s mailbox.
 In addition to Web-link and login information, it will provide additional instructions for completing the report online.